Executive Director, SlaveFree Today

 Chief Technology Officer

-Responsible for maintaining this website and Resources Library.
-He oversees the development and maintenance of the online tools for the Journal of Modern Slavery.
-Pete is a graduate of the United States Air Force Academy.
-He served 10 years active duty as a pilot, and has 25 years experience as an international Captain at a major airline.
+Responsible for maintaining this website and the Resources Library.
+Technical and formatting editor of Journal of Modern Slavery.
+A graduate of the United States Air Force Academy, he served 10 years active duty as a pilot, and has 29 years experience as an international Captain at a major airline.